canonical/kafka-operator/docs/how-to/cluster/replication.md

 ### Deployment

-To ensure that the topics are prefixed with the cluster name and do not collide with each other, deploy two different Mirrormaker integrators with the config option `prefix_topics=true`:
+To ensure that the topics are prefixed with the cluster name and do not collide with each other, deploy two different MirrorMaker integrators with the configuration option `prefix_topics=true`:

 ```bash
 juju deploy mirrormaker-connect-integrator --config prefix_topics=true mirrormaker-a-b